kubeshop/testkube/docs/docs/test-types/prebuilt-executor.md

 For Go-based executors, we have prepared many handy functions, such as printing valid outputs or wrappers around calling external processes.
 Currently, in other languages, you'll need to manage this on your own.

 Testkube has simplified test content management.
-We are supporting several different test content types such as string, uri, git-file and git-dir.
+We are supporting several different test content types such as string, uri, git.
 The entire complexity of checking out or downloading test content is covered by Testkube.

 Testkube will store its files and directories in a directory defined by the `RUNNER_DATADIR` env and will save the test-content file for: